 CBA Member: $345

 CBA Member: $445

-The full registration fee will be refunded if written notice is received by August 26, 2013 and 50% if by September 2, 2013.
-No refunds will be provided after September 2, 2013.
-Substitutions are allowed.
-Registrations made after September 2 are not subject to a refund.
+Substitutions are allowed, at no additional cost.
+Written notice is required for all substitutions/cancellations.
+The full registration fee will be refunded if the request is received by August 29, 2014 and 50 percent if by September 5, 2014.
+No refunds will be granted after September 5, 2014.
+Registrations made on or after September 5 are not subject to a refund.

 If for any reason you are not fully satisfied, please contact John Lingvall, VP & Director of Education at (916) 438-4428.

-We have arranged a small amount of rooms at the group rate of $159/night.
-To reserve a room, please call (800) 228-9290 and reference the California Bankers Association or click here to make your reservations online.
-Please make your reservation by August 28, 2013.
+We have arranged a small amount of rooms at the group rate of $149/night.
+To reserve a room, please call the hotel and reference the California Bankers Association or click here to make your reservations online.
+Please make your reservation by August 28, 2014.